brandon-rhodes/sphinx-tutorial/handout/guide.rst

 Valid triangles
 ---------------

-Many combinations of three numbers cannot make the sides of a triangle.
+Many combinations of three numbers cannot be the sides of a triangle.
-Even if all three numbers are positive instead of negative or zero, one of the numbers can still be so large that the shorter two sides could not actually meet to make a polygon.
+Even if all three numbers are positive instead of negative or zero, one of the numbers can still be so large that the shorter two sides could not actually meet to make a closed figure.
 If :math:`c` is the longest side, then a triangle is only possible if:

 .. math::